ethereum/sourcify/ui/README.md

 docker run -p 80:80 ghcr.io/ethereum/sourcify/ui:latest
 ```

-However pleasse note that the values in the `.env` files are injected on the build time so you won't be able to provide custom values for the environment variables:
+However pleases note that the values in the `.env` files are injected on the build time so you won't be able to provide custom values for the environment variables:

 ```bash
 REACT_APP_SERVER_URL=https://sourcify.dev/server